Darkelf2024/Darkelf-Browser/README.md

 Asymmetric encryption algorithms used for key exchange and digital signatures, providing an additional layer of security.

 - Quantum Encryption:
 Option to enable quantum encryption for advanced security against future quantum computing threats.
-(Research/Testing Phase)
+(Research/Testing Phase - Kyber1024/XMSS) - Error w/Python 3.12 Can't find KeyPairs)Module hidden!
+Currently working on it!

-## Privacy Features
+- Privacy Features

 - JavaScript Control:
 Allows users to enable or disable JavaScript, reducing the risk of malicious scripts.